Larsende/Agility2020-tcpdump/class1/module1/module11.rst

 #.
 Open Terminal on the Ubuntu Jump Box.

 #.
+Change directory to Documents by typing: 'cd Documents'.

+#.
 Run the following commands:

    .. code-block:: bash
       :linenos:

-      sudo scp root@10.1.1.245:/var/tmp/session.pms /var/tmp/session.pms
+      sudo scp root@10.1.1.245:/var/tmp/session.pms ./
-      sudo scp root@10.1.1.245:/var/tmp/hackazon.pcap /var/tmp/hackazon.pcap
+      sudo scp root@10.1.1.245:/var/tmp/hackazon.pcap ./

 After each of these commands you will be prompted to accept the SSH keys.
 Type yes to continue.
 Then you will be prompted for the F5 root password.
 Type that in as well.

 #.
 Now open Wireshark.